prancer-io/cloud-validation-framework/docs/docs/installation.md

 # Installing MongoDB

 Another tool you have install is a **MongoDB** server.
-You need to install this to store snapshots of your resources but also, some of the configurations can be stored on it instead of files.
+You need a **MongoDB** server to store snapshots of your resources but also, some of the configurations can be stored on it instead of in files.

+> <NoteTitle>Optional dependency</NoteTitle>
+>
+> You can specify a remote **MongoDB** server url in your configuration files.
+Therefore, you do not need to install it on your system.
+We will assume, in all examples, that you have such a server installed locally.
+>
+> If you don't and want to use a distant server, remember to configure the `dburl` setting.
+See this in the [configuration page](configuration/basics.md).

 You can use the community edition of **MongoDB** and provided you are on a popular **Linux** distribution, it should be as simple as:

     sudo apt install mongodb